2miles/activity-archive/README.md

 ## Exporting the data

-When running initial export you will have to do it in batches because to not hit Stravas rate limit.
-Stravas allows 100 requests every 15 minutes and up to 1,000 daily.
+When running the initial export you will have to do it in batches to avoid Strava's rate limits.
+Strava allows 100 read requests every 15 minutes and up to 1,000 daily.

-For the inital export of all past workouts run the following command repeatedly, no less than 15 minutes apart, until you have exported all of your activities.
+For the initial export of all past workouts run the following command repeatedly, no less than 15 minutes apart, until you have exported all of your activities.

 ```bash
 python src/export_activities_json.py --backfill --limit 95 --sleep 0.2
 ```

-- NOTE `--limit 98` is the max limit that will work, if you have recently used any requests, that number may need to be set lower.
+- NOTE `--limit 98` is the practical max limit for a single batch, because listing and other requests also count against the short-term API limit.
+If you have recently used any requests, set that number lower.

 - NOTE The backfill process is safe to re-run.
 If all activities have already been archived, the script will skip existing entries.